Avenida de Mayo walking tour

 The Jesuits, who began operating the Estancia del Río de las Vacas in the vicinity of Narbona’s estate in 1742, also quarried limestone.
 They too had slaves and were the ones who introduced viticulture in what is now Uruguay.
 But grapevines were not planted around the present-day Finca Narbona until the beginning of the 20th century.

 The resort does not encourage guests to visit the old Estancia Narbona estate house because it has had little if any maintenance work, despite being a National Historical Monument and property of the Uruguayan government since the 1950s.
-However, they will tell you the open hours and you can go in a remise.

 The Narbona estate house and chapel can be visited every day but Monday and Friday, from 9am to 5pm.
 Call the caretaker at +598-540-4154 to say when you plan to arrive.